Malaysia national cricket team: 1990s

-The first Stan Nagaiah Trophy was played in Singapore in February 1995 with Singapore beating Malaysia 2–1 in the three match one-day series.
+The first Stan Nagaiah Trophy was played in Singapore in February 1995 with Singapore beating Malaysia 2–1 in the three-match one-day series.
 After winning the Stan Nagaiah Trophy and drawing the Saudara Cup match in 1996 Malaysia hosted the first ACC Trophy tournament, finishing third in their first round group.

 Malaysia began to host major international tournaments in 1997, starting with the 1997 ICC Trophy in which Malaysia finished 16th after losing a play-off to Namibia.
 They played one season in Pakistani domestic cricket in 1998, losing all four of their preliminary round matches.
 Cricket made its first and, to date, only appearance in the Commonwealth Games later that year, with Malaysia hosting that year's games.
 The cricket tournament saw Malaysia participate as hosts though they lost all three of their first round matches.
 They reached the final of the ACC Trophy that same year, losing to Bangladesh.

 21st century

 2000–2017

 In 2000, Malaysia reached the semi-final of the ACC Trophy before losing to hosts the UAE.
 They failed to progress beyond the first round of the 2001 ICC Trophy and lost to Nepal in the semi-finals of the 2002 ACC Trophy.

 Malaysia played their first first-class matches in 2004 as part of that year's ICC Intercontinental Cup.
 They lost to both Nepal and the UAE and failed to reach the semi-final stage of the tournament.
 Malaysia hosted the ACC Trophy in 2004, which was the first stage of qualification for the 2005 ICC Trophy and the 2007 World Cup, finishing joint seventh with Bhutan.
 They finished last in the ACC Fast Track Countries Tournament in 2004, thus failing to qualify for the 2005 ICC Intercontinental Cup.
 They played in the tournament again in 2005, this time finishing third.

 In 2006, Malaysia competed in the ACC Premier League, finishing fourth.
 They again hosted the ACC Trophy that year, again finishing seventh after beating Qatar in a play-off.

 Malaysia have played in the ACC Twenty20 Cup thrice.
 They did not win a match in 2007 but finished seventh in 2009 after winning 3 Group B matches and a positional playoff against Saudi Arabia.

-In 2011, they finished sixth after winning 4 Group A matches and losing a positional playoff against UAE.
+In 2011, they finished sixth after winning 4 Group A matches and losing a positional playoff against the UAE.

 In August 2017, Malaysia won two medals in cricket at the 2017 Southeast Asian Games.
 They won the gold medal in the 50-over tournament and the silver medal in the 20-over tournament.

 2018-Present

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Malaysia and other ICC members after 1 January 2019 will be a full T20I.
+Therefore, all Twenty20 matches played between Malaysia and other ICC members after 1 January 2019 have the full T20I status.

 Malaysia played their first T20I on 24 June against Thailand during the 2019 Malaysia Tri-Nation Series.
+They recorded a comfortable win.

 After April 2019, Malaysia will play in the 2019–21 ICC Cricket World Cup Challenge League.